nashville-software-school/lightning-exercises/javascript/dom-manipulation/create-components1.md

+## Representing a collection of data as HTML often involves loops

-Create an index.html file with a section element with an ID of 'family':
+1. Add a `<section>` element with an id of `family` to your `index.html`
-Loop over this array of objects and insert the names of the family members into `<h3>` tags, and append them to the DOM.
+1. Use a good old `for` loop to iterate over this array of objects to pull out the names of the family members and represent them as HTML by wrapping each in an `<h3>` tag.
+Append them to the DOM.
+1. Achieve the same result using `.map()`

 ```js
 let family = [